needle-sbi/needle-sbi/README.md

 ## Setup

  1. Installing the required python libraries
-      - **Option A**: Create the python environment using the `requirements.txt` file.
+      - **Option A**:

+         Create the python environment using the `requirements.txt` file.
 This gives you full control over your libraries

-      - **Option B**: Run your code inside our `needle.sif` singularity container image.
+      - **Option B**:

+         Run your code inside our `needle.sif` singularity container image.
 The required libraries are already installed in the container.

+         To create the container from scratch, use the `singularity_dev.def` (with all files copied) or `singularity_base.df` (with only the dependencies installed).
+The def files are found in the container folder.

+         Running the container:

          - If you are only using `singularity run`, you may skip step 2, as that is performed automatically within the runscript of the container.
           - For `singularity exec` and `singularity shell`, you still need to set up the environment using step 2.

  2. Setting up LAW:

     In order to use the [law](https://github.com/riga/law) workflow manager, run